MarkRoldan88/Mastercam-Level-Exporter/README.md

    - ⚠️ If Iges is selected, a dialogue for a comment will open in **Mastercam** after clicking export; you must fill in a comment and press enter.
 7. Select a destination/output directory
    - ⚠️ If this is left blank, a `Save Some` dialogue will open for every level selected; you can then select the name, file extension, and destination for each level.
+   - The level names in the _level-exporter_ will be used for the exported file names.
 8. Click `Export Levels`

 🥳 📁 Each selected level will be saved as a separate CAD file to the specified directory. 🏁